Mikecraft1224/Messenger/README.md

 # Messenger
 This is a small messenger with the cmd as an interface.
 It started as a project to learn more about Python 3.

+If you want to run a version of this messenger, please copy the venv folder in the folder
+of the version you want, because I don't want to fill this repo with 20MBs of venv for every
+version when there is just 1GB of space available.

 ---
 ### Features: